kejrak/cdn-crash/README.md

 Installs and configures **docker engine** on master node based on provided unix distribution, which will run docker containers as VMs with **systemd** installed.
 The default setting creates multiple docker containers with **ipvlan** network driver which are included in *cdn_containers* group.
 It also notifies the **control node (~localhost)** about docker containers and adds them to **known hosts**.

+### Variables
+All variables which can be overridden are stored in defaults/main.yaml file as well as in table below.

 | Name                          | Default Value    | Description                                                                                              |
 | ----------------------------- | ---------------- | -------------------------------------------------------------------------------------------------------- |
 | `cdn_docker_ssh`              | {}               | Location and name for generating SSH key for connection (**private_key_location**, **private_key_name**) |